Categories

 That makes it sound heavy, but Charlotte’s Web is funny and occasionally wacky.
 It’s these even when it’s challenging.
 The lightweight charm of its story and characters, the sense of wonder it evokes, might even surpass its ability to grapple with big topics.

 As we read, I promised my daughters that we would watch the adaptation once we finished.
-I had watched the Hanna-Barbera film based on the novel as a kid, and elements of it stuck with me as much or more than the book itself.
-(I have since realized that there’s a 2006 adaptation, but I decided to stick with the one I grew up watching.)
-I hadn’t seen the 1973 film since I was maybe nine years old, and watching it with my daughters was like receiving a deep tissue massage on my cortex.
-I accessed memories of images and words and tunes that had been locked deep in the dungeons of my long term memory.
+I had watched the Hanna-Barbera adaptation as a kid, and elements of it really stuck with me.
+(In 2006, Paramount released a live-action adaptation, but I decided to show my kids the one that I grew up watching.)
+I hadn’t seen this film since I was maybe nine years old, and watching it with my daughters brought back memories and sensations that had been locked deep in the dungeons of my long term memory.
 (Good memories, I should clarify.)
+I remembered these songs and voices and moments, even though I thought I’d forgotten them.

-Hanna-Barbera was an American animation studio founded by William Hanna and Joseph Barbera (the creators of MGM’s Tom and Jerry shorts) after TV animation started to grow as a market in the ‘50s.
-They are best known for churning out cartoon sitcoms that many of us — myself included — watched in daytime syndication as we grew up.
-The Flintstones was their most iconic property, but they’re also responsible for Scooby-Doo, The Jetsons, Huckleberry Hound, Yogi Bear, and plenty of others that you are probably familiar with.
+This cartoon adaptation is created by the animation studio Hanna-Barbera.
+It was founded by William Hanna and Joseph Barbera (the creators of MGM’s Tom and Jerry shorts) to create animated TV shows once the TV market started to grow in the ‘50s.
+Hanna-Barbera are best known for churning out animated sitcoms that grew in fame when they were syndicated on daytime TV for many decades after their original release.
+You might have watched some of their shows yourself (I did): The Flintstones was their most iconic property, but they’re also responsible for Scooby-Doo, The Jetsons, Huckleberry Hound, Yogi Bear, and plenty of others that you are probably familiar with.

-Charlotte’s Web was their first stab at a feature-length theatrical release not based on one of their existing properties.
-They recruited the legendary Sherman Brothers to write accompanying numbers after landing the novel’s rights following an abandoned effort by Sagittarius a couple years earlier.
+Charlotte’s Web was Hanna-Barbera’s first stab at a feature-length theatrical film (excluding extensions of their shows).
+They landed the rights for the book and then recruited the legendary Sherman Brothers to write accompanying numbers.

-This is an honest and fairly faithful adaptation of Charlotte’s Web, so that puts a high floor on the film’s potential quality.
-The story is just too good for a genuine adaptation to be bad.
+This is an honest and faithful adaptation of Charlotte’s Web, which puts a high floor on the film’s potential quality.
+This was unlikely to ever be a bad movie.
+The story in the book is just too good for an adaptation to fail.
 And thankfully, Hanna-Barbera does not approach that floor, although the film does have a few quirks and blemishes

-The most striking elements of the production is the soundtrack.
-The Sherman Brothers deliver a very characteristic score, with marches and waltzes and patter numbers.
+The most striking element of the production is the soundtrack.
+The Sherman Brothers deliver a score very characteristic of their style, filled with marches and waltzes and patter numbers.
 These tunes often feel a bit askew with the dry tone that Charlotte‘s Web otherwise has.
 It’s quite jarring when the farm animals abruptly break out into cheerful song.
 I suspect part of the problem is that the story was not conceived of as a musical, and thus there’s a little natural build up or transition to the numbers.

 But the Sherman Brothers are great songwriters, and many of the songs here are terrific.
 The upbeat numbers are all earworms, almost unnaturally catchy.
 “Zuckerman’s Famous Pig,” the triumphal barbershop quartet anthem, has been running in my head on loop since I watched a few days ago.